︎ THE TRAVELLING HAND

 Photography: Aad Hoogendoorn

-The Travelling Hand is a ludic, immersive game-installation revolving around a macabre archeological discovery in Goa, India.
+The Travelling Hand is an immersive game-installation revolving around a macabre archeological discovery in Goa, India.
 The artist invites you on a poetic and forensic journey, navigating across different geographies and times through interactive, hybrid game elements, archival material, film and documentary fragments, to unearth a complex web of geopolitical histories.

 The 21 designed symbolic visuals guide you through the different narratives.
 They take inspiration from the Angelic / Celestial Alphabet discovered in the 16th century and the Georgian / Mkhedruli alphabet, first appearing in the 10th century.